-Attendance and punctuality

-Special educational needs

-Behaviour management, including searching, screening and confiscation, use of physical restraint Curriculum

-Relationships and Sex Education (RSE)

-Online Safety, including social media and mobile technology, image use, Acceptable Use of Technology (AUP), filtering and monitoring, teaching online safety

-Child on-child abuse policy, including sexual violence and sexual harassment and the school's anti-bullying strategy - included here as Appendix 2

-First aid and managing medical needs

-Health and safety, including use of the premises by other organisations

-Risk assessments (e.g., school trips, use of technology)

-Safer recruitment

-Staff Code of Conduct

-Dealing with allegations against staff - statement in separate document

-Staff disciplinary procedures

-Whistleblowing

-Data protection and Information sharing
+Attendance and punctuality Special educational needs Behaviour management, including searching, screening and confiscation, use of physical restraint, antibullying strategy Curriculum Relationships and Sex and Health Education (RSHE) Online Safety, including social media and mobile technology, image use, Acceptable Use of Technology (AUP), filtering and monitoring, teaching online safety Child on-child abuse policy, including sexual violence and sexual harassment - included here at Appendix 3 First aid and managing medical needs Health and safety, including use of the premises by other organisations Risk assessments (e.g., school trips, use of technology) Safer recruitment Staff Code of Conduct - including dealing with low level concerns Dealing with allegations of abuse against staff - statement in separate document Staff disciplinary procedures Whistleblowing Data protection and Information sharing

-7. Definitions of safeguarding
+7. Definition of safeguarding

-- In line with KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - Safeguarding is what we do to prevent children suffering or coming to harm. - Child protection refers to activities undertaken by the school to protect children suffering from harm or likely to suffer from harm.
-A child includes anyone under the age of 18. - The safeguarding partners with which the school works to safeguard its students are the local authority; the local clinical commissioning group; and the chief officer of Police for the local authority area (Haringey Safeguarding Children Partnership). - Abuse is a form of maltreatment of a child that covers inflicting harm or failing to prevent the infliction of harm.
+- In line with KCSIE 2024, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment whether that is within or outside the home, including online - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes. - This definition is now in line with 'Working together to safeguard children' 2023.

+- Safeguarding is what we do to prevent children suffering or coming to harm, whether that is within or outside the home, including online. - Child protection refers to activities undertaken by the school to protect children suffering from harm or likely to suffer from harm.
+A child includes anyone under the age of 18. - The safeguarding partners with which the school works to safeguard its students are the local authority, the local clinical commissioning group, and the chief officer of Police for the local authority area (Haringey Safeguarding Children Partnership). - Abuse is a form of maltreatment of a child that covers inflicting harm or failing to prevent the infliction of harm.
 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and psychological needs.
-(See Appendix 1 for a more detailed explanation.)

-KCSIE 2023 notes the use of widely recognised and understood terms 'victim' and 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)'.
+(See Appendix 1 for a more detailed explanation.) - At Greig City Academy we are aware that abuse, neglect and exploitation can take place inside and outside the school, inside or outside the home, and online. - KCSIE 2024 notes the use of widely recognised and understood terms 'victim' and 'alleged perpetrator(s)' and where appropriate 'perpetrator(s)'.
 Not everyone who has been subjected to abuse considers themselves a victim or would want to be described in this way.
-We think carefully about the use of the term 'alleged perpetrator(s)' and 'perpetrator(s)', especially when speaking in front of children, because in some cases the abusive behaviour will have been harmful to the perpetrator as well.
+We think carefully about the use of the term 'alleged perpetrator(s)' and 'perpetrator(s)' especially when speaking in front of children, because in some cases the abusive behaviour will have been harmful to the perpetrator as well.
 In managing any incident, we will use any term with which the individual child is most comfortable.